Gvcaw/Gvcaw/README.md

 ```

+'
----Add a spotify and Activity tracker---
+Add a spotify and Activity tracker
+'